 Integrative biology brings together all the tools of modern biology to unravel the complexity of living systems.
 Our BSc Biological Sciences covers the breadth of biology from molecules and cells, to whole organisms and ecosystems.
 In our School you’ll discover how new developments in technology are driving current research, with research-based teaching delivered by leading scientists investigating global biological challenges.

 The vast and diverse world of living organisms offers a huge range of opportunities for study and work, and at Essex we give you the flexibility to shape your degree to suit your interests.
 Your first year offers broad insights into cell and molecular biology, genetics, ecology and evolution, as well as an overview of animal, plant, and microorganism diversity.
 Our Integrative Biology pathway allows you to choose from a broad selection of modules across different disciplines.
 Alternatively you can customise your degree to specialise in an area you enjoy most, choosing from either Molecular and Cell Biology, Biotechnology, or Ecology and Conservation Biology.

-Choose to follow one of our five pathways:
+Choose to follow one of our four pathways: